hivesolutions/viriatum/README.md

     atm.sh --cross=arm-unknown-linux-gnueabi

+If you want to know more about cross compilation please refer to the [cross](doc/cross.md) document.

 ### Source Control Repository

 If you're going to build viriatum using the git repository you first need to generate the configure